JonathanGFletcher/iot-pet-feeder/README.md

 # IoT Pet Feeder

-This is a project created for a class called IoT.
+This is a project created for an IoT class.
 It is a simple automatic pet feeding device that connects to an application on your mobile device through a custom API.
 The mobile application was written in Swift for iOS, the API was written in C#/.NET Core, and the pet feeder device was written in C++ using the Arduino IDE.
 The pet feeding device is controlled by an ESP32.